A Matrix Model with BMS$_3$ Constraints: From infinite dimensional algebras to matrix models

-Having formulated the loop equations of Hermitian one matrix model as Virasoro constraints, one think of a generalisation to other set of constraints.
-There exists a class of constraints called the \emph{W-constraints}, whose solutions correspond to multi-matrix models.
-For example, the solution of $W_{r+1}$-constraints,

-where $W_{n}^{(a)}$ satisfy $W_{r+1}$-algebra, is given by an $r$-matrix integral [Mironov,Morozov,...], with $r$ being the rank of the algebra.
-The conformal field theory techniques applied to solve the Virasoro constraints can be easily generalised to the case of $W$-constraints.
-The associated CFT is that of $r$ free scalar fields.
-For $r=2$ ($SL(3)$ algebra), the differential operators are given by
+where $W_{n}^{(a)}$ satisfy $W_{r+1}$-algebra, is given by an $r$-matrix integral \cite{Mironov:1990im,ambjorn1990multiloop}, with $r$ being the rank of the algebra.
+In this case, the associated CFT is that of $r$ free scalar fields.
+For a construction of the solution to Virasoro and $W$-constraints, refer to \cite{Marshakov:1991gc,Mironov:1990im,ambjorn1990multiloop}.
+In this paper, we adopt this construction for the case of BMS$_3$ algebra, which is the asymptotic symmetry algebra of 3D flat spacetimes.